Grilled Swordfish, Red Quinoa, Green Tomato, Peppers, Black Bean Salsa

 Another welcome, was finally the emergence of some tomatoes in the garden.
 This has not been the banner garden season, or for many in these parts due to weather patterns.
 On the other hand, Cheri from My Savory Spoon seems to be enjoying a rather prolific garden this season in Oregon, just off the Pacific where she spends her summers, that is, away from the heat of Phoenix, Arizona.
 We now have a modest crop of ripe red tomatoes plumping juicily forth, but the early on green variety provided a unique, excellent twist in the salsa along with the red quinoa, colorful peppers, and black beans which all combined were a tremendous hit.

 The final Welcome today is to me.
 Welcome Back Me.
-I suppose I’m allowed to give myself a shout out at least once every four years, right?
 I’m finally resumed back to normal after the bad fall down the steps of my second story banister a couple weeks back.
 I’m rather excited to actually feel enthusiastic to sit on the chair at my computer writing today, though as Mary Hirsch from Lights on Bright No Brakes emailed me from Aspen yesterday “It looks as if you “got” the slow down message from whomever above was sending it.”
 I did.

-Of course, ‘slow down’ for me doesn’t so much apply when it comes to cooking and so I look forward to continuing to share the bounties of the season from my own kitchen, and I’m sure, plenty of wonderful ingredients, such as Swordfish, made even easier to pick and choose at the new sensational and gorgeous market just around the corner, McCaffrey’s.
+Of course, ‘slow down’ for me doesn’t so much apply when it comes to cooking and so I look forward to continuing to share the bounties of the season from my own kitchen, and I’m sure, plenty of wonderful ingredients, such as Swordfish, made even easier to pick and choose at the new sensational and gorgeous McCaffrey’s market just around the corner,.